 Between October 22, 2018 and November 2, 2018, we entered into six subscription agreements with accredited investors pursuant to which we agreed to sell, for an aggregate purchase price of \$5,857,000 in connection with the 2018 U.S. Convertible Debenture Offering, \$5,857,000 in original principal amount of convertible debentures.
 Initially, the debentures were convertible into units at a conversion price of \$0.80 per unit, with each unit consisting of (i) one (1) share of our Common Stock, and (ii) one-half of one (1) warrant, with each warrant exercisable for three years to purchase one share of our Common Stock at a price of \$1.10.
-On April 15, 2021 and April 19, 2021, we amended convertible debentures in the aggregate principal amount of \$5,532,000 in order to (i) reduce the conversion price of the debentures from \$0.80 per unit to \$0.30 per unit, and (ii) extend the maturity date of the debentures by one year to four (4) years from the execution date of the debentures; which reduced the exercise price of the related warrants from \$1.10 per share of our common stock to \$0.4125 per share of our common stock.
+On April 15, 2021 and April 19, 2021, we amended convertible debentures in the aggregate principal amount of \$5,532,000 in order to (i) reduce the conversion price of such debentures.
+As amended, each warrant issuable pursuant to the debentures is exercisable for one share of Common Stock at a price equal to 137.5% of the conversion price (presently \$0.4125 per share) for a period of three-years from the earlier of the date of issuance of the warrant or the effectiveness of a registration statement registering the shares issuable pursuant to exercise of the warrants.

-On November 30, 2018, the Special Warrants were automatically converted into 33,463,826 shares of Common Stock and warrants to purchase 33,463,826 shares of Common Stock for CD\$0.65 per share.
+On November 30, 2018, the special warrants were automatically converted into 33,463,826 shares of Common Stock and warrants to purchase 33,463,826 shares of Common Stock for CD\$0.65 per share.

 On December 12, 2018, we issued \$12,012,000 in 8% senior unsecured convertible debentures in connection with the 2018 Convertible Debenture Offering.
 The debentures were issued at a price of \$1,000 per debenture, convertible into units of the Company at the option of the holder at a conversion price of \$0.80 per unit at any time prior to the close of business on the earlier of: (i) the last business day immediately preceding the maturity date of the debentures, being the date that is three (3) years from the closing date of the offering.
 Each unit consists of one share of our Common Stock, and (ii) one-half of one (1) warrant, with each warrant exercisable for three years to purchase one share of our Common Stock at a price of \$1.10.
-The sale of the convertible debentures in Canada was exempt from registration under the Securities Act because the convertible debentures in the United States was exempt from registration under the Securities Act.
-The sale of the convertible debentures to, among other things: (i) extend the maturity date to Because the units were sold in a private offering in accordance with the requirements of category 3 of Rue 903 of Regulations S under the Securities Act.
-The sale of the convertible debentures to, among other things: (i) extend the maturity date to December 12, 2022 and (ii) reduce the conversion price from \$0.80 per unit to \$0.30 per unit; which also included a reduction of the exercise price of each issuable warrant to \$0.40 per share of our common stock.
+The sale of the convertible debentures in Canada was exempt from registration under the Securities Act because the convertible debentures were sold in a private offering in accordance with the requirements of Category 3 of Rue 903 of Regulations S under the Securities Act.
+The sale of the convertible debentures the units were sold in a private offering to verified accredited investors pursuant to Rule 506(c) under the Securities Act.
+On March 31, 2021, we amended the debentures to, among other things: (i) extend the maturity date to Becember 12, 2022; (ii) reduce the conversion price from \$0.80 per unit to \$0.30 per unit; (iii) reduce the expiration date of the warrant to March 31, 2024.
+To date, as a result of conversions of these debentures, we have issued a total of 968,987 shares of our Common Stock and warrants exercisable into 484,493 shares of our Common Stock.